anammagalhaes/compliance_RAG/README.md

 # Compliance RAG Copilot

 This project is a proof of concept for a modular Retrieval-Augmented Generation (RAG) system designed around compliance-related content.
-It simulates how Dow Jones could provide intelligent question-answering capabilities to B2B clients, giving natural language access to structured and unstructured regulatory data.
+It simulates (company) could provide intelligent question-answering capabilities to B2B clients, giving natural language access to structured and unstructured regulatory data.

 ## Architecture Overview